Skip to content

 SQL statements are executed using the active job selected in the SQL Job Manager view.

-Newer version of SQL provided by Db2 for i allows you to run CL commands in a script.
-There are also json, csv, and sql processors, which will open the result set in the chosen format.
+SQL provided by Db2 for i allows you to run CL commands in a script.
+Additionally there are json, csv, sql, udtf, and rpg prefixes, which will open the result set in the chosen format.

 select * from sample.employee;